things-to-do

 Is Malaga good for children

-The only real drawback is that public bathrooms are a bit scarce in the city centre.
-That said, most restaurants and cafés are welcoming and happy to let you use their facilities without fuss.
+The one honest gap is public bathrooms.
+They're scarce in the centro, but most restaurants and cafés are happy to let you use their facilities without pressure.

 Things to do in Malaga with kids in summer (outdoors)